CHAPTER 1

 Treaz pointed at her body.
 “Who is this?”

 More footsteps approached and she heard the guard say, “Danielle Edwards.
-She’s really freaked out.”
+She’s pretty freaked out.”

 “Miss Edwards?” came a deep female voice.
 “Danielle?
 Can you uncover your face?”